-- An effort should be made to reach a common understanding of the climate risks associated with the project. - 3.
-Including the results of the climate risk assessment, consideration of adaptation measures and beneficiaries estimation in the preparatory investigation report. - 4.
-Summary of the Climate Risk Assessment is attached to the Project Plan Record in the Project Division. - The Office for Climate Change is to review the project division's attached summary of the project plan/record describing the results of the climate risk assessment, consideration of adaptation measures and beneficiaries estimation.
+- Including the results of the climate risk assessment and consideration of adaptation measures in the preparatory investigation report. - Summary of the Climate Risk Assessment is attached to the Project Plan Record in the Project Division. - The Office for Climate Change is to review the project division's attached summary of the project plan/record describing the results of the climate risk assessment and consideration of adaptation measures.

-If a consultant is contracted to conduct a preparatory investigation, the project division for the project is to include "Climate risk assessment, consideration of adaptation measures and beneficiaries estimation" as part of the terms of reference for the preparatory investigation.
+If a consultant is contracted to conduct a preparatory investigation, the project division for the project is to include "Climate Risk Assessment and Consideration of Adaptation Measures" as part of the terms of reference for the preparatory investigation.
 In that case, the following points should be considered.